Archive for the ‘Laws’ Category

 Having a certificate, vest, or ID card for your service dog is an easy way to let others know that your canine companion is a working animal and should be treated as such.

-While ESAs do not need any specialized training, they should still be well-behaved and under your control at all times.
+While ESAs do not need any specialized training, they should still be well-behaved and under control at all times.
 A landlord can kick out an emotional support dog if it is acting in an unsafe or destructive manner.

-Emotional support dogs workIf you believe you or a loved one may benefit from an ESD, don’t hesitate to make an appointment with your mental health professional to start the process.
+Emotional Support Dogs WorkIf you believe you or a loved one may benefit from an ESD, don’t hesitate to make an appointment with your mental health professional to start the process.

 If you do not have access to a healthcare professional or are intimidated by the idea of reaching out for help, consider using an online service to get your ESA letter.
 ESA rules specifically allow for remote online providers to write ESA letters, so your letter will be just as valid as one obtained in person.